-Through NWD, DARS and the aging network has entered into a partnership with Virginia Assistive Technology System (VATS), as a result of receiving critical funds from the ACL targeting vaccine access and social health.
-Through the partnership between NWD and VATS, AAAs are helping to ensure that Virginians can acquire the appropriate, affordable assistive and information technologies (AT) and services they need to participate in society as active citizens.
+Through the partnership between NWD and Virginia Assistive Technology System (VATS; Virginia's federally funded assistive technology entity), AAAs are helping to ensure that Virginians can acquire the appropriate, affordable assistive and information technologies (AT) and services they need to participate in society as active citizens.

 Specifically, DARS has supplied AT kits to all the AAAs and many of the Centers for Independent Living in a program that allows individuals to try the devices before they buy them.
 This program is supported by local coordinators at each of the AAAs.
-The AT kits include resources and devices for: social health, emergency preparedness, falls prevention, sensory health and training.
+The AT kits include resources and devices for: social health, emergency preparedness, falls prevention, sensory health, cognitive health, and training.
 These AT kits are free and made available to any AAA to share with their local communities and the people they support.

 In addition, all AAAs have access to a VATS-trained specialist (who is also an occupational therapist) who provides consultations both in-person and over the phone to any provider and/or individuals seeking information about AT resources services and local supports.
+AAAs also make referrals for AAA clients to the VATS program.